"Pride of Rochester" mural painting located in the HFM Resident Lounge, by Sandy Wang, MD, PGY-2

 If you want to make a difference by addressing impacts of structural racism, look no further

 Rochester, New York

-Rochester has many of the benefits and few of the disadvantages of an urban center.
+Rochester has many of the benefits of a small urban center.
 It is rated the "best minor league sports city" in the U.S. It is home to the historic Susan B. Anthony House, the acclaimed Garth Fagan Dance Troupe, and the infamous "Garbage Plate" at Nick Tahou's no-frills eatery.
 Rochester has the world's largest concentration of lilacs.
 It offers some of the most appealing and affordable housing in the country—not to mention an extensive and highly regarded parks system, and five nationally ranked high schools.
 It is a regular stop on both the LPGA and Nationwide golf circuits, and an occasional stop for the U.S. Open, PGA Championship, and Ryder Cup.

-Born as a milltown on the Genesee River, boosted to boomtown status with the opening of the Erie Canal, and brought to the pinnacle of modernity and innovation by its entrepreneurial patriarch George Eastman, Rochester provides a richness and diversity of life that's hard to find outside of the country's largest cities.
+Born as a mill town on the Genesee River, Rochester boosted to boomtown status with the opening of the Erie Canal, and brought to the pinnacle of modernity and innovation by its entrepreneurial patriarch George Eastman, Rochester provides a richness and diversity of life that's hard to find outside of the country's largest cities.
 Its lively "knowledge economy" draws its strength from Eastman Kodak, Bausch & Lomb, Xerox, growing telecommunications, "biotech" and IT sectors and other technology-driven enterprises located here.
 It hosts the renowned Eastman School of Music, Rochester Institute of Technology, and the University of Rochester.
-Learn more about Rochester here.